 Understanding home inspection red flags is one of the most important parts of buying a house, and Florida is a state where it matters more than most.
 Our climate, our insurance market, our storm history, and our older construction codes combine to create inspection findings that wouldn’t show up in Ohio or Colorado.
 For a Space Coast buyer, reading a home inspection report without context is how expensive mistakes get made.

 This post walks through the home inspection red flags that matter most in Florida, from roof and moisture issues to electrical, structural, permit history, and wind mitigation.
 It also covers the single question I get asked most often by out-of-state buyers: do I have to attend the inspection in person?
 (No, you don’t.
 More on that below.)
 The goal is to help you read a report and know what’s a dealbreaker, what to negotiate, and what’s normal wear you can stop worrying about.
+You can also learn more about how Abby and I work with buyers on our about page.

 Why home inspection red flags in Florida aren’t the same as everywhere else